House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Basic Functions

-The primary function of a non-sliding miter saw is to cut wood on an angle or straight.
+The primary function of a non-sliding miter saw is to cut wood at an angle or straight.
 The non-sliding miter saw does best with wood that is not very wide.
-If you try to cut a wide piece with a miter, saw you would have to cut part of it, flip it, and cut the other part.
-Since a non-sliding miter saw is just lifted up and down over a piece of material, you are limited as to the width of your cut.
+If you try to cut a wide piece, you have to cut part of it, flip it, and cut the other part.
+Since a non-sliding miter saw is just lifted up and down over a piece of material, you’re limited to the width of your cut.

 Types of Cuts

-Non-sliding miter saws to a great job of cutting crosscut, angle, bevel, and compound.
+Non-sliding miter saws do a great job cutting crosscuts, angles, bevels, and compound cuts.
 If you have tricky angles to cut, the non-sliding saw does a great job of getting this done quickly and efficiently.
-Non-Sliding miter saws are easy to set, and you can keep the angles set to make work more efficient.
+Non-sliding miter saws are easy to set, and you can keep the angles set to make work more efficient.

 Blades

 As with any saw, it is imperative to follow the proper safety protocol while operating.
-You should always be wearing safety glasses when working with a non-sliding miter saw.
-Overall a non-sliding is not a very dangerous saw as long as you are aware of the saw and the blade at all times.
-Always make sure your hands and fingers are out of the way when pulling the blade down for a cut.
-Many non-sliding miter saws will have automatic safety shut-offs and lights for better visibility as well.
+You should always wear safety glasses when working with a non-sliding miter saw.
+Overall, a non-sliding is not a very dangerous saw as long as you are always aware of the saw and the blade.

 Price

 Non-Sliding miter saws will vary considerably in price.
-The majority are priced around a few hundred dollars.
-The higher quality saws with more features will increase in price.
+Most cost a few hundred dollars.
+The higher quality saws with more features cost more.

 Non-Sliding Miter Saw Pros